bionicop/Digital-Garden/content/6 - Base Notes/drupal project setup.md

 	- **2.6**: :D
 		- ![[drupal-installation_complete.png]]

-Now, that we have installed the prerequisites and setup our drupal website let's move on to the next step creating the project :D.
+Now, that we have installed the prerequisites and setup our drupal website let's move on to the next step *[[setting up drupal modules|creating the project]]* :D.